Learn more about an industry with huge growth potential

-These digital items are distinguishable from one another by a unique number.
-That number or serial number for NFTs is a token ID, which is stored on the blockchain.
-The serial number works in the same way as a barcode and the code corresponds to the information about that particular item: how it looks, its distinguishing attributes, the artist or organization that made it, and more.
+These digital items are distinguishable from one another by a unique serial number stored on a blockchain – their Token ID.
+The serial number works in the same way as a barcode, and the code corresponds to the information about that particular item: how it looks, its distinguishing attributes, the artist or organization that made it, and so on.

-While physical goods deemed valuable such as designer clothing or specialized machinery often come with a certificate of authenticity, NFTs have smart contracts to do that.
-The non-fungible tokens’ creation process is registered on a smart contract, made on a blockchain, that is publicly available for you to view.
+While physical goods deemed valuable, such as designer clothing or specialized machinery, often come with a certificate of authenticity, NFTs have smart contracts to do that.
+The non-fungible tokens’ creation process is registered on a smart contract, made on a blockchain, that is publicly available for anyone to view.